My Story & Background

 Because of the pressures of public exams in secondary school, university life and building a career in Hong Kong, I was unable to visit the Philippines for half a decade.
 When I could finally return regularly again, I was already in my mid-20s.

 At that point, my parents had recently purchased a condominium for their retirement, so that's where we stayed for one of our trips.
-Though our extended family was unable to greet us when we arrived, Tita Chat and her family made sure to leave us each a housewarming gift: a simple pair of house slippers.
+Though our extended family was unable to greet us when we arrived, Tita's family made sure we each had a housewarming gift: a simple pair of house slippers from the market.

-they remembered that one tiny detail that I had honestly not even thought about for more than a decade.
+they had somehow remembered that one tiny detail that hadn't crossed my mind in more than a decade.

 Revenue Operations with Care and Resilience at the Forefront

-(2) the spirit and culture of the Philippines, where I learned the power of kindness, facing challenges with humor, and celebrating each person's individuality.
+(2) the spirit and culture of the Philippines, where I learned the power of kindness, facing challenges with humor, making the most of what you have (diskarte), and celebrating each person's individuality.

-Put together, you get the grit and efficiency of someone from a fast-paced city mixed with empathy and a human-first approach (sprinkled with the occasional meme here and there).
+You get the grit and efficiency of someone from a fast-paced city—powered by empathy, resourcefulness and a human-first approach.
+Sprinkled with the occasional meme here and there.

 How much does HubSpot Training in Hong Kong cost?